 For most cases, sizing for load shift will require an increase in primary storage volume over a non-load shift scenario.
 This is true even in cases with an increased storage temperature.
 The tool will not directly tell users what temperature to increase their storage volume to for load shifting through their input periods, but users can increase the storage temperature to see the decrease in storage volume for their load shift scenario.
-Additionally, users can specify a temperature setpoint for the stored water to be heated to during a load up period.
+Additionally, users may specify a temperature setpoint for the stored water to be higher to during a load up period.
+However, not all HPWHs are capable of setpoint adjustments and designers should confirm with venders the products capabilities.
 The default for the load up setpoint is the normal/standard setpoint plus 10 degrees Fahrenheit, however, it can be set higher or lower at the user's discretion.
 Users should note that not all HPWH systems, accommodate such increases in setpoint, so it is necessary to consult your HPWH specifications before proceeding with elevated load up temperatures.